Shopify/polaris/src/components/Card/README.md

-- Used for secondary or persistent actions: links should be used to represent lower priority actions than buttons, or persistent actions that merchants may take at any time (e.g. a persistent Edit link).
+- Used for secondary or persistent actions: links should be used to represent lower priority actions than buttons, or persistent actions that merchants may take at any time (such as a persistent Edit link).
 - Clearly labeled: merchants should not need to guess where they’ll end up if they click on an action link.
 Never use “click here” as a link because it doesn’t set expectations about what’s next.